supraja-vura/M3_WIPER_CONTROL_SYSTEM/5_REPORT/README.md

 |LL01|User should able to TURN ON wiper system |technical|
 |LL02|The system sould able automatically switch the speed of wipers |technical|
 |LL03|The system should work accurately|technical|

+## Best Methods Followed
+* Exact Mapping of code to avoid confusions
+* Mentioning of both High level and Low level Behavioral and structural diagrams for better understanding
+* Followed the exact symbols to make the understanding easier
+* Detailed explanation in Low level Behavioural and Structural Diagrams

 # OUTPUT